-This college-level course will prepare the student to take the AP Calculus AB test.
-The course includes functions and graphs, limits and continuity, differential calculus and integral calculus.
-The student will also receive instruction in special topics using transcendental functions such as derivatives and integrals of logarithmic functions, growth and decay problems, Newton's Law of Cooling, L'Hopital's Rule, and integrals and derivatives of inverse trig functions.
+This college-level course will prepare students to take the AP Calculus AB test.
+The course includes functions & graphs, limits & continuity, differential calculus & integral calculus.
+Students will receive instruction using transcendental functions like derivatives & integrals of logarithmic functions, growth & decay problems, Newton's Law of Cooling, L' Hopital's Rule, integrals & derivatives of inverse trig functions.
 NOTE: Students enrolled in an AP course are REQUIRED to take the AP Exam to earn 1.00 added weight on final grade.
 If a student chooses not to take the AP Exam, they will earn 0.50 (honors) added weight on final grade.